Body and Dash-Mounted Cameras | Civil Liabilities

 Agencies are being challenged to be more transparent, that is why the issues of cameras have come up.
 In that pursuit, agencies will also have to increase their transparency with agency staff.
 Otherwise, they may face civil liability from a side of the issue they did not expect.

-In our next edition we’ll review Freedom of Information Act requests, and how those issues have shaped an entirely different conversation, another one that was not expected, and how those requests affect our work, and how we should best address them.
+In our next edition, we’ll review the Freedom of Information Act requests, and how those issues have shaped an entirely different conversation, another one that was not expected, and how those requests affect our work, and how we should best address them.

 Be safe out there!